3v01d3lu510n/CapstoneProject/README.md

-  -r, --root            locate the webroot; can also be used with -a -y Yara               folder or file to scan with the YARA CLI (no logging) -w TARGET             folder or file from which to generate hash-based YARA rules -o                    output YARA rule file (if omitted, a date-stamped file is created) -b, --bot             run the Telegram bot
+  -r, --root            locate the webroot; can also be used with -a -y Yara               folder or file to scan with the YARA CLI (no logging) -w TARGET             folder or file from which to generate hash-based YARA rules -o                    output YARA rule file (if omitted path, automatically appends the new rules to the default file) -b, --bot             run the Telegram bot
   ```